Laplace and Saddlepoint Approximations in High Dimensions: Conclusion

 \section{Conclusion}

 Although we have provided a reasonable worst case approximation error for the Laplace and saddlepoint approximations with Theorems \ref{thm:laplace} and \ref{th:density_pointwise}, these might be pessimistic for some applications.
 In particular the Laplace approximation is often used in spatial models where the number of parameters exceed the number of observations, and empirically these approximations seem to be quite accurate.
 It may be possible to obtain stronger results by examining such models individually and using the techniques developed in this work.
-Some interesting extensions would be: \begin{itemize} \item Examine the Laplace approximation for complex non-parametric or semi-parametric models.
+Some interesting extensions would be: \begin{itemize} \item Expand on the role of the prior in $p > n $ settings.
+To extend our results on the Laplace approximation to $p > n$, it is essential to characterize the prior distribution in greater detail, as in high dimensions the prior acts as a regularizer.
+As suggested by the Associate Editor, a good starting point would be to examine the Laplace approximation for normal means model or possibly regression models with the horseshoe prior. \item Examine the Laplace approximation for complex non-parametric or semi-parametric models.
 Although empirically the use of the Laplace approximation seems to produce good results for approximating the density of these models, hence the success of INLA \citep{inla}, the theoretical justification remains limited.
 Based on our expansions, the posterior of the model will need to look highly Gaussian in the sense that the cumulants need to be small for the approximation error to be asymptotically negligible. \item Consider the tail area approximations that can be obtained from the double saddlepoint and the marginal Laplace approximation, see for example \cite{reid2003}.
 Typically these are used for inference to approximate $p$-values and confidence regions. \item Extend the marginal and conditional approximation to the case where the dimension of the parameter of interest is increasing with the number of observations.
 This may extend the results of \cite{vector_linear} and \cite{vector} to the high-dimensional regime. \item Derive lower bounds on the approximation error of the Laplace and saddlepoint approximation, this would extend the result of \cite{bilodeau2023tightness} to the high-dimensional setting.
-It is unclear at the moment if the upper bounds in the major theorems have matching lower bounds, based on empirical observations, we hypothesize that a lower bound will most likely be met by a highly non-linear model. \item Examine the effect of renormalizing the approximation to the marginal posterior density and the approximation to the conditional distribution.
+It is unclear at the moment if the upper bounds in the major theorems have matching lower bounds, based on empirical observations, we hypothesize that a lower bound will most likely be met by a highly non-linear model.
+For the Gaussian approximation a lower bound of $O(p^{1/2}/n)$ \item Examine the effect of renormalizing the approximation to the marginal posterior density and the approximation to the conditional distribution.
 Since the dimension of the parameter of interest tends to be small, it may still be possible (although still potentially quite computationally involved) to renormalize the marginal approximation.
 This may lead to an improvement in the accuracy of the approximation as in \cite{tierney1986}. \end{itemize}